julie-is-late/TensorFlow-Signal-Processing/README.md

 input: [![Play Input](resources/play.png)](https://rawcdn.githack.com/jshap70/TensorFlow-Signal-Processing/master/sound_files/lowpass%20-%20pre%20-%20beethoven_opus10_1.wav?raw=true)
 expected output: [![Play Output](resources/play.png)](https://rawcdn.githack.com/jshap70/TensorFlow-Signal-Processing/master/sound_files/lowpass%20-%20post%20-%20beethoven_opus10_1.wav?raw=true)

-*Side note: the testing outputs have a slight 'tick' to them around every half a second.
+Note that the generated testing outputs will all have a slight 'tick' to them around every half a second.
 This is a result of my hackish batching system for testing.
 Esentially it's just the padding on the convolution reseting the audio data to 0.0 at the edges of the batches, so the audio clicks as the output snaps abruptly to this value.
 Given time, I could have written one that used a sliding window system similar to the training data and eliminated this noise.

 ## Linear Regression

 First up, the results of the linear network.

-Based on trail and error, I found the linear network converged best when the hidden layer had around 1000 nodes, which posed a number of issues.
-The largest of which was that it took almost 5 hours to train this network, and that was while I was hogging as much of the math department's server as I could.
+Based on trail and error, I found the linear network converged best when the hidden layer had around 1000 nodes; however, a network of this size is entirely unrealistic.
+It took almost 5 hours to train this network, and that was on a very powerful machine.
-After after setting up the network, I ran it and got the following output after training it a little bit.
+Regardless, After after setting up the network, I ran it and got the following output after training it a little bit.

 Predicted Output of Linear Network @ 20 epochs: [![Play linear generated output](resources/play.png)](https://rawcdn.githack.com/jshap70/TensorFlow-Signal-Processing/master/sound_files/out/linear_epoch=20_beethoven_opus10_generated.wav?raw=true)

-Huh, strangly it's just white noise.
-Maybe we just need to train it more.
+Strangly it's just white noise; maybe we just need to train it more.

 Predicted Output of Linear Network @ 4000 epochs: [![Play linear generated output](resources/play.png)](https://rawcdn.githack.com/jshap70/TensorFlow-Signal-Processing/master/sound_files/out/linear_epoch=4000_beethoven_opus10_generated.wav?raw=true)